irfaanlukman/rockpaperscissors/README.md

 DESCRIPTION:

 In this project, we are required to combine the fundamentals of Javascript, HTML and CSS to create a web-browser game of Rock, Paper, Scissors.
-It is a simple game against the computer, and the first project involving Jaascript.
+It is a simple game against the computer, and the first project involving Javascript.

 What I learned: